xrplevm/docs.xrplevm.org/pages/users/introduction/what-is-the-xrpl-evm.md

 The XRPL's low transaction fees reduce the cost of deploying and interacting with smart contracts, making it an attractive choice for developers and startups building decentralized applications (dApps).

-**Example:** A decentralized exchange (DEX) can be deployed on XRPL EVM with lower operational costs compared to Ethereum or Binance Smart Chain.

 ### 2. Global Payments Meets Programmability

 The XRPL is known for its robust global payment infrastructure.
 Adding EVM compatibility enables developers to programmatically manage those payments through smart contracts, enabling: